neondatabase/website/content/docs/connect/connect-ai.md

 updatedOn: '2024-06-14T07:55:54.362Z'
 ---

-You can integrate your Neon Postgres database with various AI-enabled tools like [AskYourDatabase](https://www.askyourdatabase.com/), [Outerbase](https://www.outerbase.com/), and [LangChain](https://www.langchain.com/) to help with various tasks including querying data, data analysis, business intelligence, and more.
+You can integrate your Neon Postgres database with various AI tools like [AskYourDatabase](https://www.askyourdatabase.com/), [Outerbase](https://www.outerbase.com/), and [LangChain](https://www.langchain.com/) to help with various tasks including querying data, data analysis, business intelligence, and more.

 ## Connect to Neon

 We will step through connecting to Neon with AskYourDatabase as an example.
-To download the Desktop App, see [Downlaod AskYourDatabase](https://www.askyourdatabase.com/download).
+To get started, download the [AskYourDatabase Desktop App](https://www.askyourdatabase.com/download).

 To connect, grab your Neon database connection string from the **Connection Details** widget on the **Neon Dashboard**.